Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV

 \subsection{Eikonal complete amplitude with effective electromagnetic form factors}

-Instead of the limited approach of WY (see \cref{sec:introduction}) it is necessary to give the preference to a more suitable approach concerning description of Coulomb-hadronic interference, based on the eikonal model which has been proved to be mathematically consistent and valid at any $s$ and $t$ \cite{Islam1976}.
+Instead of the limited approach of WY (see \cref{sec:introduction}) it is necessary to give the preference to a more suitable eikonal approach concerning description of Coulomb-hadronic interference, based on impact parameter representation which has been proved to be mathematically consistent and valid at any $s$ and $t$ \cite{Islam1976}.
 In the eikonal model the complete elastic scattering amplitude \ampl{C+N} has been introduced as the function of common eikonal being equal to the sum of individual (Coulomb and hadronic) eikonals \cite{Franco1966,Franco1973}.
 This approach has been used by Cahn \cite{Cahn1982} who has rederived the West and Yennie simplified formula~\refp{eq:simplifiedWY} using several approximations similar to the ones used by WY.

 However, the eikonal model approach can be used in a more general way as it has been shown in \cite{Kundrat1994_unpolarized}.
 The complete elastic scattering amplitude in this approach may be written as